CanDemirbuken/CleanArchitecture/README.md

 ---

-# 📈 Current Progress

-## ✅ Completed

-### Project Setup

-- [x] Solution architecture
-- [x] Layered project structure
-- [x] Dependency Injection
-- [x] Entity Framework Core integration
-- [x] Entity configurations

-### CQRS

-- [x] MediatR integration
-- [x] CQRS foundation
-- [x] Command & Query handlers

-### Authentication

-- [x] ASP.NET Core Identity
-- [x] User Registration
-- [x] User Login
-- [x] JWT Authentication
-- [x] Refresh Token implementation
-- [x] Mail Service integration

-### Validation

-- [x] FluentValidation
-- [x] Validation Pipeline
-- [x] Global Exception Middleware

-### Testing

-- [x] Unit Tests
-- [x] Moq

----

-## 🚧 Roadmap

-- [ ] Authorization
-- [ ] Role-based Authorization
-- [ ] Logging

----

-# 🎯 Project Goals

-This repository is intended to become a production-oriented reference project that demonstrates modern backend development practices using ASP.NET Core and Clean Architecture.

-The primary objectives are:

-- Learn Clean Architecture principles
-- Master CQRS with MediatR
-- Build scalable backend applications
-- Understand authentication and authorization
-- Write maintainable and testable code
-- Apply production-oriented design patterns

----

-# 📚 Learning Outcomes
+# 📚 Implemented Concepts

-Throughout this project I practice and improve my understanding of:

-- Software Architecture
+- Clean Architecture
 - SOLID Principles
-- Clean Architecture
 - CQRS
 - MediatR
 - Dependency Injection
+- Repository Pattern
+- Generic Repository
 - ASP.NET Core Identity
 - JWT Authentication
 - Refresh Token
+- Authorization
+- Custom Authorization Attribute
 - FluentValidation
+- Validation Pipeline
-- Middleware
+- Exception Middleware
 - Entity Framework Core
+- AutoMapper
+- Service Installer Pattern
+- CORS
+- Swagger
+- Serilog
 - Unit Testing
-- Repository Pattern
-- API Design

 ---

+# 🎯 Project Goals

+The primary goal of this project is to demonstrate how modern ASP.NET Core applications can be developed using Clean Architecture while keeping the codebase scalable, maintainable and testable.

+This project serves as a practical reference for:

+- Clean Architecture
+- Authentication & Authorization
+- CQRS with MediatR
+- Dependency Injection
+- Validation
+- Middleware
+- Logging
+- Testing

+---

 # 🤝 Contributing

-This repository is primarily maintained as a personal learning project.
+This repository is maintained as a personal learning and reference project.

 Suggestions, discussions and constructive feedback are always welcome.